brittlewis12/witness-budgets/witness-budgets.md

 3. Demonstration of practical utility for function spaces
 4. Connection to pointless topology and constructive analysis

-### 7.4 The Bootstrapping Challenge
+### 7.4 The bootstrapping challenge

-**Honest assessment of the barrier:**
+**Assessment of the barrier:**

-The primary obstacle isn't philosophical disagreement about foundations - it's the **engineering activation energy** of formalizing applied mathematics constructively.
+The primary obstacle isn't philosophical disagreement about foundations — it's the **engineering activation energy** of formalizing applied mathematics constructively.

 **The challenge:**
 - Mathlib community (rightly) focused on formalizing all mathematics